Degrees and Certifications:

 - Do your best at all tasks at school and at home.

-Corrective Action: A verbal warning will be given before any disciplinary action will be taken unless infringement upon other’s safety or right to learn is too severe.
+Corrective Action: A verbal warning will be given before any disciplinary action will be taken unless infringement upon other’s safety or right to learn is too severe or for repeated behaviors.
 All student Corrective Actions directly influence a student’s Citizenship grade.
 If a student chooses to break rules or chooses not to do class work or independent work, then break detention, lunch detention, loss of school day reward activities / assemblies, work time before school or after school may be additional corrective actions.
 If a student receives 12 discipline points in the school year, they will not be able to attend end-of-the-year activities.

 6th Grade Common Discipline Plan